Where to buy clothes online—our review of 5 European fashion retailers

-Buying clothes without trying them on may seem like a dicey prospect.
-However, most online retailers offer free or affordable shipping and returns, making it pretty painless to send back or exchange items that don’t fit.
+The fashion landscape has changed dramatically over the past decade, with many clothing brands moving their operations online—if they weren’t there already.
+While buying clothes without trying them on may seem like a dicey prospect, most online retailers offer free or affordable shipping and returns, making it pretty painless to send back or exchange items that don’t fit.
 Online fashion retailers also provide guidance, such as customer reviews, and advice regarding size and fit.

 To give you a sense of your options, we’ve reviewed the online stores and burgeoning green credentials of Zalando, Zara, ASOS, H&M, and Mango.
 While their websites all offer similar categories and functions, there are a few key differences that may help you decide where to shop for what.

 This Berlin-based German multinational is active in 17 European markets.
 Zalando started out as a footwear retailer, but has since expanded to include clothing, accessories, and beauty products from countless brands.